United States Environmental Protection Agency - Region 9

-This financial support promotes tribal government efforts to develop core environmental program capacities (administrative, financial management, information management, environmental baseline needs assessment, public education/communication, legal, and technical/analytical) and baseline capacities for media-specific programs (e.g., ambient air quality, water quality, managing waste, and other EPA administered statutory pollution prevention programs).
+As described in the GAP Guiding Principles (Attachment E: GAP Guiding Principles), this support promotes tribal government efforts to develop core environmental program capacities (administrative, financial management, information management, environmental baseline needs assessment, public education/communication, legal, and technical/analytical) and baseline capacities for media-specific programs such as ambient air quality, water quality, managing waste (Attachment C: GAP Allowable/Unallowable Solid Waste Chart), and other EPA-administered statutory programs.

 GAP Guiding Principles:

 EPA will apply the following Guiding Principles in awarding GAP grants to tribes and intertribal consortia:

 1. Ensure tribal governments have the opportunity to build the capacity to:

 a.
 Implement federal environmental programs through EPA delegations, authorizations, and primacy designations; and

 b.
 Meaningfully participate and engage in environmental protection activities that inform, support, or enhance direct implementation under federal environmental statutes administered by EPA.

 2. Promote tribal self-governance by working closely with tribes to:

 a.
 Accomplish tribal environmental program goals in EPA-Tribal Environmental Plans that reflect federal environmental program areas of need to protect human health and the environment;